lanceturbes/anywhere-fitness-backend/endpoints.md

 The current endpoints for this backend are described, below.

 At the time of writing, the API is currently [live on Heroku](https://anywhere-fitness-bwft5.herokuapp.com/)!
-(Current Version: **v0.3.6**) Just append an endpoint of choice to the URL (for example, <https://anywhere-fitness-bwft5.herokuapp.com/api/users> if you want to get the list of all registered users).
+Just append an endpoint of choice to the URL (for example, <https://anywhere-fitness-bwft5.herokuapp.com/api/users> if you want to get the list of all registered users).

 --------------------------------------------------------------------------------